 Make-up exams will only be allowed due to clearly documented medical excuses or a death in your immediate family (spouse, sibling, parent, child, or grandparent).
 You will need to provide the instructor with clear documentation, and contact details to verify the excuse.
 Make-up exams will not be identical to either the classroom exam or the distance education exam.
-It is the responsibility of the student to contact the instructor no later than three days following the missed exam.
-Students failing to contact the instructor by three days following a scheduled exam will be assigned a numerical grade of 'O' for the missed exam.
+It is the responsibility of the student to contact the instructor no later than 3 days following the missed exam.
+Students failing to contact the instructor by this date will be assigned a numerical grade of 'O' for the missed exam.